dleemiller/WordLlama/README.md

 - Test distillation training from a larger embedding model
 - Retrain on llama3 405B (waiting on release...), concat with llama guard 2, llama3 70B
-- Select and figure out hosting for Llama3 weights (128k vocab is size prohibitive for github free tier)
-- Add download() or from_pretrained() option for downloading additional weights from huggingface
 - Upload binary models

 ## Extracting Token Embeddings